emberjs/rfcs/text/0000-contextual-helpers.md

-2. Without violating the first principle, for ergonomic reasons, in places where it unambigiously would not make sense for them to behave as values, they should be _implicitly_ invoked rather than raisng an error or giving nonsensical results.
+2. Without violating the first principle, for ergonomic reasons, in places where it unambigiously would not make sense for them to behave as values, they should be _implicitly_ invoked rather than raising an error or giving nonsensical results.

 For helpers, the explicit invocation syntax is `(...)`, i.e. `(foo-bar)`, `(foo-bar "baz")`, `(foo-bar baz="bat")`, etc. This is already mandatory in all sub-expression posisitions today.

-It follows that, the explicit syntax for invoking a helper and appending its result to the DOM would be:
+It follows that the explicit syntax for invoking a helper and appending its result to the DOM would be:

 ```hbs
 <ul>